TheRensselaerIDEA/campfire-hci-2/launcher/README.md

   - Valid Values:
       - simple_app
       - external_app
+- **remoteURL** - The URL of a supplimental page to be launched on the campfire perimeter monitor through the remote server, if omitted no URL will be loaded.
 - **args** - Additional parameters that are specific to the **type** of the app.

 ## Types